nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Automatically save histories
 If this option is enabled, everything displayed in your history will autommatically be saved to a text file.
 The text files are named according to the current date, so each day will have its own history.

-Below this option, you can also choose a folder for automatic histories saving.
+Below this option, you can also choose a folder for automatic history saving.

 This option is disabled by default.